-EDITORIAL NOTE: For FEDERAL REGISTER citations affecting $\S 601.106$, see the List of CFR Sections Affected in the Finding Aids section of this volume.
+EDITORIAL NOTE: For FEDERAL REGISTER citations affecting §601.106, see the List of CFR Sections Affected, which appears in the Finding Aids section of the printed volume and on GPO Access.

 § 601.107 Criminal investigation functions.

 - (a) General.
 Each district has a Criminal Investigation function whose mission is to encourage and achieve the highest possible degree of voluntary compliance with the internal revenue laws by: Enforcing the statutory sanctions applicable to income, estate, gift, employment, and certain excise taxes through the investigation of possible criminal violations of such laws and the recommendation (when warranted) of prosecution and/or assertion of the 50 percent ad valorem addition to the tax; developing information concerning the extent of criminal violations of all Federal tax laws (except those relating to alcohol, tobacco, narcotics, and firearms); measuring the effectiveness of the investigation process; and providing protection of persons and of property and other enforcement coordination as required. - (b) Investigative procedure.
 (1) A witness when questioned in an investigation conducted by the Criminal Investigation Division may have counsel present to represent and advise him.
 Upon request, a copy of an affidavit or transcript of a question and answer statement will be furnished a witness promptly, except in circumstances deemed by the Regional Commissioner to necessitate temporarily withholding a copy.